-Quinoa is one of the healthiest foods on the planet that provides twice the amount of protein as white rice.
+Quinoa is one of the healthiest foods on the planet, providing twice as much protein as white rice.
 Red, white, and black quinoa are the three most common types of quinoa.

-They are seeds obtained from a plant called Chenopodium quinoa that is native to South America.
+They are seeds obtained from a plant called Chenopodium quinoa which is native to South America.

 Red vs White Quinoa

-The difference between red and white quinoa lies in their texture, taste, appearance, and nutritional values.
-While the red quinoa is much crunchy and tends to retain its shape while cooking, white quinoa has a very delicate taste and a light texture that does not tend to dominate over other ingredients in a food item.
+Red and white quinoa differ in their texture, taste, appearance, and nutritional values.
+While red quinoa is much crunchy and retains its shape while cooking, white quinoa has a delicate taste and a light texture that does not tend to dominate over other ingredients in a food item.

 Red quinoa seeds in uncooked condition look flat and oval in shape and crunchy in texture.
-They became fluffy after cooking but not as much as white quinoa and become chewier.
+They became fluffy after cooking but not as much as white quinoa and became chewier.

 Red quinoa seeds are gluten-free and yet contain the nutritional values of whole grain.

 White quinoa seeds are one of the most common types of quinoa that becomes tan after cooking.
-There are several other names given to white quinoa such as golden quinoa, ivory quinoa, etc.
+Several other names are given to white quinoa, such as golden quinoa, ivory quinoa, etc.

 They are less crunchy in texture and become puffier after cooking.
-They also require less time to cook and are hence perfect for a quick meal during the weekdays.
+They also require less cooking time and are perfect for a quick meal during the weekdays.

 Comparison Table